lgonzalezrouco/pti/virtualmachine.md

 # Doing the labs on your own computer with a virtual machine

 The labs are designed to be performed on a computer running Ubuntu.
-If you want to do the lab on your own computer on possibility is working over a virtual machine.
+If you want to do the lab on your own computer one possibility is working over a virtual machine.
 This page describes how to do it.

 *NOTE 1: If your computer runs Windows 10 it may be more convenient to work over [Windows Subsystem for Linux (WSL)](./wsl.md).
-This method is not suitable for labs that use Docker if you have Windows 10 Home edition (use a virtual machine in that case).*
+For labs requiring Docker, WSL 2 seems to allow it for Windows 10 Home too, but we haven't tested it yet.*

 *NOTE 2: If your computer runs macOS it may be more convenient to work over [Docker](./docker.md).*